CharlesEwel/question-and-answers-ember/README.md

 # Questions-answers

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This App allows users to post questions, post answers to questions and vote on the quality of those answers.

 ## Prerequisites